posva/vue-motion/docs/README.md

 When setting the `spring` on a motion, you can use any of the predefined [springs](#springs).

+##### Events

+- `motion-start`: Emitted when a new transition starts (basically when the value changes and there was no transition occurring)
+- `motion-end`: Emitted when a transition finishes
+- `motion-restart`: Emitted when a transition restart.
+This may happen when the animations takes too long to complete (slow frame) or when the user switches to another tab and comes back after a while.

 ## Springs

 Internally, Vue Motion uses springs to transition values.
 A spring is defined by